-The charts below show a full range of gear combinations.
+The chart in the sidebar shows a full range of gear combinations.
 This does NOT imply that these gear combinations should be used.
-Over-gearing (bigger pinions, smaller spurs) can overheat and damage the motor and/or speed control.
-Items in black will fit 540 motors only (not Titan 12T).
-Items in color show the acceptable ranges for each model.
+Overgearing (bigger pinions, smaller spurs) can overheat and damage the motor and/or speed control.
+Items in black will fit 540 motor only (not Titan 12T).